JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/application-security/checkmarx.md

 ### In Checkmarx

 1. Capture the **Hostname** of the Checkmarx instance.
 2. Create a new service account user or leverage an existing user that has read access to your Checkmarx account.

 ### In JupiterOne

-1. From the configuration **Gear Icon**, select **Integrations**.
+1. From the top navigation of the J1 Search homepage, select **Integrations**.
 2. Scroll to the **Checkmarx** integration tile and click it.
 3. Click the **Add Configuration** button and configure the following settings: